Charging and Remissions Policy

 The finance committee have responsibility for the overview of the policy and to ensure that it complies with details in the Guide to the Law Section 18.

-The head teachers are responsible for ensuring the policy is put into practise in school.
+The headteacher is responsible for ensuring the policy is put into practise in school.